 A customer can have a list of email addresses associated.
 These can be used to send invoices to the customer and each of them has the following properties:

-- Metadata: The Customer Metadata can be used during Billing Calculations, Invoice Transformations, or even just for searching in the management portal.
-There are 3 types of metadata collections, for Text, Numbers, and Dates.
-Each of these are defined as a set of name-value pairs.
+The Customer Metadata can be used during Billing Calculations, Invoice Transformations, or even just for searching in the management portal.
+There are 3 types of metadata: Text, Numbers, and Dates.
+All metadata is in the form of a name-value pair.

 - Finding Customers in the Management Portal…